 “OK, I’ll be there as soon as I can.
 Thank you so much, Steve.
 I’ll see you in a bit.
 What’s the address and the phone number?”
 I asked and never finished shaving so fast.

 I landed that job by 9:30 and was sitting in my car, contemplating if I should still go to the two interviews in the World Trade Center.
-I drove home to Rockaway and canceled both interviews.
+I drove home to Rockaway and cancelled both interviews.

 I was teaching a class in Mahwah, New Jersey when the two towers were destroyed.
 If Steve would have called me five minutes later, I would have gone to the interviews.
 It only occurred to me years later that the table that I have used to create a poster had two columns, just like the World Trade Center.
 If I would have suffered and taken too long to make the poster, Steve could have missed the window of opportunity to potentially save his daughters’ life.
 A year later he called me at the perfect time to change and to save my life.
 The circle of life had closed and none of this was a coincidence.
 Just keep in mind that when you help someone you may not see the influence of your actions until much later, but the butterfly effect has already started.
 With your actions, you create the waves of karma that can transform your life.